 Institutional Animal Care and Use Committee (IACUC) Submissions

-All animal use protocols, amendments, and annual continuations (periodic reviews) must be submitted for Institutional Animal Care and Use Committee (IACUC) review.
+All animal use protocols and amendments must be submitted for Institutional Animal Care and Use Committee (IACUC) review.

 Does your research involve work with live vertebra animals?
 If so, you will need IACUC approval before you can begin.
 Learn more about submitting a new protocol

 Changes to Protocols

 Changes to protocols can be made through amendments.
 Learn more about making a change to your protocol.

 Principal Investigators (PIs) are encouraged to send any new protocols and amendments as soon as a reasonable draft is complete.
 Early submission helps ensure that there is no lapse in approval and that research continues uninterrupted.